philzook58/philzook58.github.io/_posts/2024-12-16-knuckle_lemma.md

 - Tossed in [aprove](https://github.com/philzook58/knuckledragger/blob/main/kdrag/solvers/aprove.py), a termination checker.
 Not sure what I'm gonna do with this one.
 Currently knuckledragger offers nothing in regards to checking termination of your recursive definitions
 - Tossed in [gappa](https://github.com/philzook58/knuckledragger/blob/main/kdrag/solvers/gappa.py)
 - Tossed in some [sympy](https://github.com/philzook58/knuckledragger/blob/main/kdrag/theories/real/sympy.py) and flint translators.
 I do not currently trust sympy's results.
 I'm willing to trust flint as an axiom schema.
 - Tossed in some [real](https://github.com/philzook58/knuckledragger/blob/main/kdrag/theories/real/__init__.py) axioms.
 I don't feel that bad about just axiomatizing them.
 I mean come on. `sin(0) = 0`.
 Don't be an ass.
-Having said that, I wouldn't be surprised if I got a couple wrong. <https://arxiv.org/pdf/0708.3721> This is an interesting paper stating some rigourous upper and lower approximations of common transcendental functions I saw in the Metitarski paper.
+Having said that, I wouldn't be surprised if I got a couple wrong. <https://arxiv.org/pdf/0708.3721> This is an interesting paper stating some rigourous upper and lower approximations of common transcendental functions I saw in the [Metitarski](https://www.cl.cam.ac.uk/~lp15/papers/Arith/) paper.
+- I added a dumb [Julia](https://julialang.org/) wrapper I haven't done much with yet. <https://github.com/philzook58/Knuckledragger.jl> Could be nice to explore multiple dispatch, nicer syntax and macros that Julia offers.
+Other interesting high performance stuff.
+- Levent Erkok added a knuckledragger like feature to Haskell's SBV <https://hackage.haskell.org/package/sbv-11.0/docs/Data-SBV-Tools-KnuckleDragger.html> I am very happy that these ideas are landing somewhere.
 - Tossing in the start of some lark parsers for prolog, tptp, etc

 One of the latest additions was actually building a bit of a tactic system that feels akin to lean's, coq's, isabelle's, etc. One thing I really like is that it is just python.
 If you want to metaprogram, use loops and `try`.
 Sequencing is python sequencing.
 The slight cost, like almost all embedded dsls, is that python syntax won't be quite as clean.
 I think it's pretty good though.